pierreraimbaud/Blublucar/README.md

 Blublucar - TP TAA/GLI Blublucar

-The goal of this project is to build a website from a Java classes model and services, and then to use both GWT and AngularJS, with a tomcat server.
+The goal of this project is to build a website from a Java classes model and services, and then to use both GWT and AngularJS to build 2 versions of the website, with a Tomcat server.

 This provide an example for the integration of a GWT web app that call a json restfull webservices developped using jersey.